U.S. Customs and Border Protection; Department of Homeland Security.

 The Global Entry pilot allows pilot participants expedited entry into the United States at any of the designated airport locations by using automated kiosks located in the Federal Inspection Services (FIS) area of each airport.
 The Global Entry pilot uses fingerprint biometrics technology to verify a participant's identity and confirm his or her status as a participant.

 Global Entry pilot participants do not have to wait in the regular passport control primary inspection lines.
 After arriving at the FIS area, participants proceed directly to the Global Entry kiosk.
-A sticker affixed to the participant's passport at the time of acceptance in the Global Entry pilot provides visual identification that the individual can be referred to the kiosk.
+A sticker affixed to the participant's passport at the time of acceptance in the Global Entry pilot Start Printed Page 82201provides visual identification that the individual can be referred to the kiosk.

 After arriving at the kiosk, participants activate the system by inserting either a machine-readable passport or a machine-readable U.S. permanent resident card (Form I-551) into the document reader.
 On-screen instructions guide participants to provide fingerprints electronically.
 These fingerprints are compared with the fingerprint biometrics on file to validate identity and confirm that the individual is a member of the program.
 Participants are also prompted to look at the camera for a digital photograph and to respond to several customs declaration questions by use of a touch-screen.

 When the procedures at the kiosk have been successfully completed, participants are issued a transaction receipt.
 This receipt must be provided along with the passport or permanent resident card to the CBP Officer at the exit control area who will examine and inspect these documents.
 CBP officers stationed in booths next to the kiosk lanes also oversee activities at the kiosk.

 When using the Global Entry kiosks, Global Entry pilot participants are required to declare all articles being brought into the U.S. pursuant to 19 CFR 148.11.